 Early History of the Allansone family

-Another 455 words (32 lines of text) covering the years 1320, 1447, 1463 and 1469 are included under the topic Early Allansone History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Allansone research.
+Another 228 words (16 lines of text) covering the years 1320, 1447, 1463 and 1469 are included under the topic Early Allansone History in all our PDF Extended History products and printed products wherever possible.

 Allansone Spelling Variations